Sellastic/sellastic.app/README.md

 * Download sellastic.app project on your system.
 * Run `python3 -m venv venv` on sellastic.app project folder.
 This will create the venv directory on your project folder, and also create directories inside it containing a copy of the Python interpreter and various supporting files.
 * For Windows:
   * First run `venv\Scripts\activate.bat` for activating your virtual environment.
-This will install proper packages.
+This will install proper packages if not run `pip install -r requirements.txt`.
   * Then run `python app.py`
 * For MacOS or Linux:
   * First run `source  venv\Scripts\activate` for activating your virtual environment.
-This will install proper packages.
+This will install proper packages if not run `pip3 install -r requirements.txt`.
   * Then run `python3 app.py`
 * With the execution of these commands, the sellastic.app application will start.